jku/mukinator/README.md

 At this point I did a bit of math: According to manufacturers Facebook page the screen is 176x264 pixels.
 At bitdepth 1 that's 46464 bits or 5808 bytes.
 If you divide 5808 bytes into 20 byte frames you end up with _291_ frames, exactly as many as are sent over Bluetooth.
 That's unlikely to be a coincidence...

 I decided to throw something on the wall and see if it sticks: Googling lead me to gatttool (and hcitool) from Bluez project as the quick-and-dirty options on Linux.
-After a bit of reading it seemed clear that I only needed the Bluetooth address and a "ATT characteristic handle" to write with gatttool and I already had both from wireshark.
+After a bit of reading it seemed clear that I only needed the Bluetooth address and a "ATT characteristic handle" to write with gatttool.
+Luckily I already had both from wireshark.

-I tried entering the write commands manually with gatttool but that didn't work: I probably type too slowly and the device disconnects to save power.
-Next I wrote a script that uses the start and stop values from the sniffed log and otherwise just writes a lot of 0xF0 values:
+I tried entering some write commands manually with gatttool but that didn't work: I probably type too slowly and the device disconnects to save power.
+Next I wrote a gatttool-abusing script that uses the start and stop values from the sniffed log and otherwise just writes a lot of 0xF0 values:

-	import pexpect

 	console = pexpect.spawn('gatttool -I -t random -b C4:4E:CC:58:F2:08', timeout=3)
+	console.expect('\[LE\]>')
 	console.sendline('connect')
+	console.expect('\[LE\]>')

 	console.sendline('char-write-req 0x000d 74')
+	console.expect('\[LE\]>')
 	for i in range(0,291):
 		console.sendline('char-write-cmd 0x000d F0F0F0F0F0F0F0F0F0F0F0F0F0F0F0F0F0F0F0F0')
+		console.expect('\[LE\]>')

 	console.sendline('char-write-req 0x000d 64')
+	console.expect('\[LE\]>')

 After a few failed attempts and bug fixes the screen flashed and updated to a striped image!